chrismdp/cardpirates/rules/index.md

 To attack another ship, sail onto the sea square it occupies.
 Ships on islands are immune from attack - you can sail onto the same island square, but the attack is not resolved.
 If you sail to a square with more than one ship, you choose which ship you attack.

 To attack, pick a crew card from your hand and place it face down in front of you.
 The defender does the same, and both cards are revealed together.
-The player with the highest card is the winner.
+The player with the highest card is the winner of the attack.

 If you don't have a crew card to place as a defender, you can choose not to place a card.
 In this case the attacker automatically wins.
+You cannot attack if you don't have a crew card.

 The cards used in the attack and defence are lost as casualties.
 They are placed face up on the island which matches their suits underneath the island card on top.
-The winner then gets to select two card at random from the loser's hand and places it in his own hand.
-The winner then gives the loser one card of their choosing.
+The winner then gets to select up to two cards at random from the loser's hand and places them in his own hand.
+The winner then gives the loser any one card of their choosing.

+If the loser has only one card, the attacker only takes one: if the loser's hand is empty, the attacker does not get to take cards.
+The winner must still give the loser a card, no matter how many cards they managed to take.

-If there is a draw, first the attacker selects a two cards from the defenders hand and then the defender selects two cards from the attackers hand (not including the cards the attacker just drew).
+If there is a draw, first the attacker selects up to two cards from the defenders hand and then the defender selects up to two cards from the attackers hand (not including the cards the attacker just drew).
+If either player has only one card, only one card is exchanged; if either player's hand is empty, then no cards are exchanged.

 ## Attacking example